Esri/insights-scripting-guide/README.md

 ## Install and deploy a Jupyter Kernel Gateway

-The Insights scripting console uses Jupyter Kernel Gateways.
-This section includes guidance on how to configure a Jupyter Kernel Gateway environment.
+The Insights scripting environment uses a Jupyter Kernel Gateway.
+This section includes guidance on how to configure a Jupyter Kernel Gateway.
 It requires using either Docker or Anaconda and enabling TLS or SSL for security.
 TLS and SSL permit Insights to access your gateway over HTTPS and WSS.

 ## Windows instructions